 If you create or edit an Overtime category, a following modal will appear:

-Here you can specify how overtime hours are going to fall under this category.
+Here you can specify which overtime hours are going to be tracked under this category.
 CakeHR considers overtime hours as any hours tracked beyond the contract hours of the employee.
 (The contract hours are defined by a working pattern).
 So If you configure an Overtime range of "from 0 to 2 hours", then the first two hours of overtime work will fall into this category.

 James has a working pattern that makes an 8-hour working day.
 This working pattern applies every day, from Monday to Friday.
 His CakeHR account has the following Overtime categories created:

-This way, if James would work 10 hours (8h of his contract hours & 2h on ), then his manager would then pay him for a full-day work as well as for 2 hours extra, according to Rate 1 (since these hours would be categorised in the Overtime category named 'Rate 1').
+If James would work 10 hours (8h of his contract hours & 2h as an overtime), then his manager would then pay him for a full-day work as well as for 2 hours extra, according to Rate 1 (since these hours would be categorised in the Overtime category named 'Rate 1').

 Now, if James would work 2 hours more on the same day (making the 4 hours of overtime and 12 hours of work in total), then the last two hours would get categorised as Rate 2.

-Eventually, if James would come to work on Sunday (as we earlier agreed, James has a standard working week, Mon to Fri, therefore Sunday is not a working day in his working pattern), then all of his working time would be rated at Weekend & Holiday Rate automatically.
+Eventually, if James would come to work on Sunday (as we agreed earlier, James has a standard working week, Mon to Fri, therefore Sunday is not a working day in his working pattern), then all of his working time would be rated at Weekend & Holiday Rate automatically.

 I've finished creating my Overtime categories!
 What's next?

 Overtime categories work for Timesheet groups they are assigned to.
-This is particularly useful when you require maintaining different overtime calculation rules for different groups of people (for example when tracking time across different locations with different legislations)
+This is particularly useful when you require maintaining different overtime calculation rules for different groups of people (for example when tracking time across different locations with different labour codes).